Channel companies such as VARs, consultants, and MSPs are in acquisition mode. But how should they go about integrating the firms they have purchased?

 Sometimes people are eliminated, but typically that occurs when they are “skills deficient more than anything else.”

 In most cases, executives from the companies Aldridge acquired chose to sell their firms to move on to other opportunities, Wiley explained.
 Out of the 11 deals Aldridge has done in recent years, we brought in only three executives from the acquired companies, and in those cases, they were shareholders, he said.
 Today, only one remains.

 “The biggest reason is … cultural differences between organizations [are] very nuanced and typically very vast,” Wiley said.

-Because their culture is very focused on high growth, “it takes the right person, the person who likes to inflict pain on themselves and be part of that growth cycle, and that’s usually where trouble comes in,” Wiley added.
+Because their culture is very focused on high growth, “it takes the right person, the person who likes to inflict pain on themselves and be part of that growth cycle, and that’s usually where the trouble comes in,” Wiley added.
 “It’s a lot of hard work.”

-Just as soon as one company is melded into Aldridge, he said, they buy another organization and “there is so much change in a company growing as fast as we are it’s hard … for a person to sign up forever.
+Just as soon as one company is melded into Aldridge, he said, they buy another organization, and “there is so much change in a company growing as fast as we are it’s hard … for a person to sign up forever.
 Then you have personality differences that factor in.”

 Operations within an acquired company tend to start changing in the first 90 days after the deal closes, Wiley said.
-Because different companies use different tools, that is probably the most involved process and they handle it on a client-by-client basis.
+Because different companies use different tools, that is probably the most involved process, and they handle it on a client-by-client basis.

 Post-M&A: Transparency critical

-For any post-M&A to be successful, there has to be good buy-in from personnel and reassuring them in a time of apprehension, said both April and Fistori.
+For any post-M&A to be successful, there has to be good buy-in from personnel and reassuring them in a time of apprehension, said April and Fistori.